tn-aixpa/aipc-model/README.md

 The main considerations - social impact, reproducibility, and evaluation - form the main aspects of our templates.

+# Scaffolding

+The primary contribution of the AIPC framework centers around facilitating swift AI adoption by providing scaffolding strategies.

 ![alt text](AI_Cards-General_Description.png)
 ---------------------------------------------------------------------------------------------------------